Do Doctors Get Car Insurance Discounts?

 Today, we’re explaining everything you need to know about profession-based discounts for doctors and other medical professionals, including whether or not doctors get car insurance discounts.

 Doctors may be eligible for small discounts on car insurance.
-Some insurance companies offer small discounts to doctors, nurses, first responders, and certain other professions.
+Some insurance companies offer small discounts to teachers, firefighters, nurses, first responders, and certain other professions.

 Don’t expect a significant discount for being a doctor: most insurance companies offer discounts of 2% to 10% to doctors.